7 Tips to Protect Yourself When Buying a Used Car Privately

 Follow the tips below to protect yourself from potential curbstoners when shopping online for a used car.

-“When purchasing something on the internet, always trust your instincts,” said Jerry Leach, SELCO’s Loan Center Assistant Manager.
+“When purchasing something on the internet, always trust your instincts,” said Jerry Leach, SELCO’s Loan Center Manager.
 “If you have a bad feeling, it’s OK to step back, say no, and keep looking.
 My grandpa used to say, ‘The opportunity of a lifetime only comes around once a week.’”

 Ask questions about the car you found online